newwordorder/genomiqa/README.md

 > Artificial intelligence and Max Kelsen page - read more about max Kelsen does not work

-> Links to terms and conditions from the doctors page do not work.

 > As we have a gulf Q4 order form and a CapeQ4 order form do we need two options for the order form button?

 > There is not an order form for insights Q4 - so we should have a note to say contact us for information on pricing and process?

+> Also please make the current two brochures we have finalised available as PDF downloads from the relevant product and resources pages.